 - Three out of four inpatient interns have one week of night float per rotation.

 - Upper levels do not have night float blocks but rather have one or two swing shift calls per month.

 The Department of Internal Medicine operates on the thesis that the best patient care is rendered when major responsibility rests with the intern and resident under the purview of the chief resident with all having ready access to attending faculty and consultants.

 Emergency Medicine Training

-All interns are assigned a rotation in the Emergency Department under the supervision of full-time academic faculty in emergency medicine.
-This is a well-organized rotation with excellent teaching; on this rotation interns attend a morning didactic series that addresses topics in emergency medicine and ambulatory care.
-A second designated emergency medicine rotation is assigned during the PGY3 year.
+All residents are assigned a rotation in the Emergency Department under the supervision of full-time academic faculty in emergency medicine.
+This is a well-organized rotation with excellent teaching.

 Rounds and Conferences